martincarstenbach/javascript-blogposts/mle-typescript/README.md

 # Multilingual Engine/Typescript example

 This little project demonstrates the workflow using [Typescript](https://www.typescriptlang.org/) to develop server-side JavaScript code, powered by [Multilingual Engine (MLE)](https://docs.oracle.com/en/database/oracle/oracle-database/23/mlejs/).
 It features a little application allowing multiple people to organise their to do lists.
 Each user can create categories for their lists.
 Each item on the to do list can have a priority associated with it.
+In the first iteration the database part is simulated.
+Time permitting a frontend will be added at a later stage

-The Typescript code in this example provides an API you can invoke, for example via [Oracle REST Data Services (ORDS)](https://www.oracle.com/ords) or node-express to perform typical CRUD operations for the main tables (users, categories, todo_list).
+The Typescript code in this example provides an API you can invoke, for example via [Oracle REST Data Services (ORDS)](https://www.oracle.com/ords) or [node-express](https://expressjs.com/) to perform typical CRUD operations for the main tables (users, categories, todo_list).

-## Development workflow
+## Typescript development and Oracle Database 23ai

 Broadly speaking you follow these steps when writing MLE code in Typescript: